cornell-cup/c1c0-precision-arm/README.md

 Place arduino code in a folder that has the same name as the arduino file.

 Wiring Tip:
-1. every stepper object takes in three pin inputs: step pin, direction pin, encoder pin
+1. Every stepper object takes in three pin inputs: step pin, direction pin, encoder pin
 2. Driver Wiring reference:
 	powered with 24V
 	PUL+ and DIR+ are connected to arduino +5V
 	PUL- and DIR- are connected to control signal
-3. Eocoder wiring reference:
+3. Encoder wiring reference:
 	blue: sclock (52)
 	blue white: MOSI (51)
 	green: GND (arduino)